Less Invasive Stabilization System (LISS) for Distal Femur Fracture Repair

-- Non-operative using a unlocked Bledsoe brace.
-Consider for poor surgical candidates
+- Non-operative using an unlocked Bledsoe brace.
+Consider for poor surgical candidates.

 - 95-degree condylar blade plate (CBP).
 This option is technically challenging, making it a challenging option for simple femur fractures.
 Consider for complex proximal or distal femur fractures.

 - Dynamic condylar screw (DCS).
 Introduced as an alternative to the CBP with a screw replacing the blade plate.
 This device requires only two-plane alignment, rather than the three-plane alignment necessary with the CBP.
 Insertion can be achieved by either standard lateral approach for direct reduction or by minimally invasive percutaneous approach for indirect reduction of extra-articular proximal or distal femur fractures.
 Minimally invasive approaches reduce soft tissue elevation and improve fracture healing rates, decrease infection, re-fracture, and the need for bone grafting techniques.
 Additionally, this method is compatible with total hip prostheses.

 - Lateral locking plates (LLP).
 Unicortical LLPs are preferable in periarticular femur fractures with metaphyseal comminution.
 They may be used with the standard lateral or minimally invasive approaches.
 This strategy employs the concept of biological fixation, minimizing disruption to arterial supply, particularly the endosteal arteries in comparison with bicortical plating.
 Minimally invasive LLPs have been shown to be compatible with total knee arthroplasty as well as complex intra-articular fractures or in osteoporotic bone.